risk-first/website/introduction/Meeting-Reality.md

 As a flavour of what's to come, let's look at [YAGNI](https://www.martinfowler.com/bliki/Yagni.html), an acronym for You Aren't Gonna Need It.
 Martin Fowler says:

-> Yagni originally is an acronym that stands for "You Aren't Gonna Need It".
+> YAGNI originally is an acronym that stands for "You Aren't Gonna Need It".
 It is a mantra from ExtremeProgramming that's often used generally in agile software teams.
 It's a statement that some capability we presume our software needs in the future should not be built now because "you aren't gonna need it".

 > This principle was first discussed and fleshed out on [Ward's Wiki](http://wiki.c2.com/?YouArentGonnaNeedIt)